kaskadi/kaskadi-cli/test/init/element-init/validation/README.md

 ## New element initialization

-When creating a new repository based off of `template-kaskadi-element`, a _GitHub Actions_ called `init` should normally run and rename all references to `template-kaskadi-element` in files to the name of your repository.
+When creating a new repository based off of `working-data`, a _GitHub Actions_ called `init` should normally run and rename all references to `working-data` in files to the name of your repository.

-It is known that this action sometimes does not run... (see [here](https://github.com/kaskadi/template-kaskadi-element/issues/17))
+It is known that this action sometimes does not run... (see [here](https://github.com/kaskadi/working-data/issues/17))

 **Please report any cases where this happens and detail the steps that led to it.**